timjzee/diglinplus/README.md

 #### Description
 Every row represents 1 attempt at an exercise within any of the templates.
 This dataset can be used to answer the following (and many other) questions:
-- How many times is this template used before it is done without errors?
+1. How many times is this template used before it is done without errors?
-- Does the learner start again as soon as he makes a mistake?
+2. Does the learner start again as soon as he makes a mistake?
+3. What is the difference in duration/number of mistakes between de first and last time an exercise is completed?

 In R:
 ```R